Cambridge Analytica: Assessment of impact

 Research discussed by Brendan Nyhan of Dartmouth College showed that it is extremely hard to alter voters' choice of candidate because many likely voters are already committed partisans; rather, it is easier to mobilize partisan voters.
-This is consistent with Wylie's claims, that effort was spent both encouraging voters who did not usually vote but were identified as likely supporters of CA's various employers, and also, to suppress voters among those likely to vote for opponents.
+This is consistent with Wylie's claims that CA aimed to activate voters who typically abstained but were identified as likely supporters of CA's various employers, and to suppress voters likely to vote for opponents.
 Tufts University political scientist Eitan Hersh, who has published on microtargeting in campaigns, has expressed strong skepticism about Cambridge Analytica's methods and their purported effectiveness, saying, "Every claim about psychographics etc made by or about [Cambridge Analytica] is BS."

 In 2017, CA claimed that it has psychological profiles of 220 million US citizens based on 5,000 separate data sets.
 In March 2017, The New York Times reported that CA had exaggerated its capabilities: "Cambridge executives now concede that the company never used psychographics in the Trump campaign."
 Trump aides have also disputed CA's role in the campaign, describing it as "modest" and noting that none of the company's efforts involved psychographics.

 According to an aide and consultant for Ted Cruz's presidential campaign, their campaign stopped using CA after its psychographic models failed to identify likely Cruz supporters.
 The Cruz campaign ceased access to all of Cambridge's data after the South Carolina Republican primary on 20 February 2016 when Cruz came in third after Trump and Rubio.

 Privacy issues and investigations

-The use of personal data collected without knowledge or permission to establish sophisticated models of user's personalities raises ethical and privacy issues.
+The use of personal data collected without knowledge or permission to establish sophisticated models of users' personalities raises ethical and privacy issues.
 CA operated out of the United States; its operations would be illegal in Europe with its stricter privacy laws.
 While Cruz was outspoken about protecting personal information from the government, his database of CA has been described as "political-voter surveillance".

 Regarding CA's use of Facebook users, a speaker for CA indicated that these users gave permission when signing up with the provider, while Facebook declared that "misleading people or misusing information" is in violation of Facebook's policies.
 In 2015, Facebook indicated that it was investigating the matter.
 In March 2018, Facebook announced that it had suspended the accounts of Strategic Communication Laboratories for failing to delete data on Facebook users that had been improperly collected.

 Alexander Nix suggested that data collection and microtargeting benefits the voters – because they receive messages about issues they care about.
 However, digital rights protection groups raised concerns that private information is collected, stored, and shared while individuals are "left in the dark about [it]" and have no control.